-Original post at http://sandpipersthoughts.blogspot.com/2014/04/you-know-how-when.html
+Original post at http://sandpipersthoughts.blogspot.com/2014/08/beautiful.html

 The other day I was watching a Ted Talk for Youth.
 The presenter was helping teens to understand what sexual objectification is.
 Warning: I will use the word sex in this post.
 If this bothers you, skip this one.
 If you came here via a search engine, looking for something else, you might be disappointed.

 I think the presenter was right when she said that we don't have a firm grasp on what sexual objectification is.
 I'm glad she was teaching teens how to recognize and avoid it.
 It also occurs to me that I am glad she clarified my own thoughts about it.

 As Children of God, we are people of sacred worth.
 We are not objects, and we should not treat each other as objects, or allow ourselves to be treated that way.

 How do you recognize sexual objectification especially in the media?
 These are five questions that the presenter used to explain the concept, and I have found them in various locations across the internet.

 - Does the image show only parts of the sexualized person's body? - In this kind of image, perhaps we would only see her legs and his behind.
 Maybe her face would be covered, removing her humanity, so that we only see her body.

 - Does the person stand in for an object? - Think of a woman's legs standing in for table legs, or barely clad woman begins used as a table.